stacktrace-error/the-hearth/README.md

 ## Building Locally

-Building locally takes more time to set up, but shouldn't be a problem if you've done Android development before.
+Building locally takes more craftTime to set up, but shouldn't be a problem if you've done Android development before.
 1. Download the Android SDK, unzip it and set the `ANDROID_HOME` environment variable to its location.
 2. Make sure you have API level 30 installed, as well as any recent version of build tools (e.g. 30.0.1)
 3. Add a build-tools folder to your PATH.
 For placeholdername, if you have `30.0.1` installed, that would be `$ANDROID_HOME/build-tools/30.0.1`.